Sharly-Chess/sharly-chess.github.io/docs/plugins/france/ffe.en.md

 - Download and local search of the player database provided by the _FFE_.
 - Extra player information including the player's FFE number and license status, and their league.
 - Rating estimation for unrated players based on the FFE rules.
-- Actions on the FFE website: submitting regulations, managing tournament visibility, and downloading fees.
+- Easy access to actions on the FFE website: submitting regulations, managing tournament visibility, and downloading fees.
 - FFE specific tie-breaks calculations for compatibility with _Papi_ and the tie-break calculations that are displayed on the _FFE_ site.
 - Extra prize criteria for leagues.